LHNCBC/lforms/r4-support.md

 * answerValueSet:  "contained" ValueSets without expansions are unsupported

 ### Extensions
-Note that non-supported extensions are simply ignored, but are also retained on a re-export to Questionnaire.
+Note that completely unsupported extensions are simply ignored, but are also retained on a re-export to Questionnaire.
-* maxDecimalPlaces
 * constraint
 * displayCategory
 * itemControl:  See above for supported types.
 Unsupported:  htable, header,